djmaity/md-davis/docs/source/install.rst

 As with any python package, this does not remove the dependencies installed by MD DaVis.
 That is why installing MD DaVis in a conda environment is recommended.
-Then, the whole virtual environment may be entirely removed without affecting other python packages on the system.
+Then, the whole conda environment may be entirely removed without affecting other python packages on the system.

 .. code-block:: bash